ryanyz10/animation/README.md

 ### Save to video
 Install the `ffmpeg` libary with `sudo apt-get install ffmpeg`

 We used the `ffmpeg` library to output the animation to an `.mp4` file.
 We followed (this source)[http://blog.mmacklin.com/2013/06/11/real-time-video-capture-with-ffmpeg/].
 We basically run `ffmpeg` and open a pipe from our program as its input.
+The user is given a prompt to selection the filename to which we'll save.
 Whenever the user releases `Ctrl+V`, the animation will play from the beginning and frames will be read and sent to `ffmpeg`.
-When the program is closed, then the pipe is closed and the video is created.
+When the animation's end is reached, the pipe is closed and the video is created.
+You can then save another video.

 User input is ignored while recording is taking place until the end is reached.